CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 -   Title.
 For us, the **species name**

 -   Description.
-"This project collects the sequencing data and assemblies generated for **species name** by the Catalan Initiative for the Earth Biogenome Project (<https://www.biogenoma.cat/>)."
+“This project collects the sequencing data and assemblies generated for **species name** by the Catalan Initiative for the Earth Biogenome Project (<https://www.biogenoma.cat/>).”

 -   Child project accessions